 - Academic and Administrative Buildings, Including the Library: Postings are permitted only on designated bulletin boards and designated posting areas (e.g. wall space which is clearly utilized as a posting area).
 No posting is permitted on boards designated for academic or administrative department use without permission from the department.

 - Residence Halls: Postings are permitted only on designated bulletin boards and designated posting areas which may include one posting on hallway walls.
-No posting is permitted on boards designated for use by the Office of Residential and First Year Programs without permission from the Office.
+No posting is permitted on boards designated for use by the Residential Education without permission from the Office.
 No windows, including windows or glass panels in or beside doors, may be covered.

 - Plank Gym – Exterior: Sheet signs and banners may be hung on the exterior of Plank Gym in accordance with this policy.
 Sheet signs may not cover, in whole or in part, other sheet signs on Plank.
 Due to the outdoor location and limited space, sheet signs may remain up for a period of one week.

 - Other Locations: No postings may be made in any location other than those designated in these Guidelines without prior approval from the Vice President for College Life and Dean of Students.